shigekof/react_example_website/README.md

 # react_example_website
-This is the example website developed with React.js.
+This is the sample single page web application developed in React.js.
+This application is hosted at https://judo-nz.firebaseapp.com/.